A Simple Construction of Recursion Operators for Multidimensional Dispersionless Integrable Systems: Preliminaries

 Finally, recall that if we have an operator in total derivatives

 where $Q^0$ and $Q^{j_1\dots j_k}$ are $s\times s'$-matrix-valued local functions, its formal adjoint reads (cf.\ e.g.\ \cite{olverbook})

 For integrable systems in more than two independent variables their symmetries usually depend, in addition to local variables, described above, also on nonlocal variables.
 In other words, we are forced to consider solutions $\boldsymbol{U}$ of $\ell_{\mathcal{F}}(\boldsymbol{U})=0$ involving nonlocal variables.
-A number of authors refers to such objects as to the shadows of nonlocal symmetries, see e.g.\ \cite{kv} and references therein for more details on this terminology; cf.\ also \cite{blu} and references therein.
-However, as in the present paper we shall not deal with full nonlocal symmetries in the sense of \cite{kv}, for the sake of simplicity in what follows we shall refer to solutions $\boldsymbol{U}$ of $\ell_{\mathcal{F}}(\boldsymbol{U})=0$ involving nonlocal variables just as to {\em nonlocal symmetries}.
+Some authors refers to such objects as to the shadows of nonlocal symmetries, see e.g.\ \cite{kv} and references therein for more details on this terminology; cf.\ e.g.\ also \cite{blu}.
+However, as in the present paper we shall not deal with full nonlocal symmetries in the sense of \cite{kv}, for the sake of simplicity in what follows we shall refer to solutions $\boldsymbol{U}$ of $\ell_{\mathcal{F}}(\boldsymbol{U})=0$ involving nonlocal variables just as to {\em nonlocal symmetries}.\looseness=-1